nrwl/nx/docs/shared/packages/storybook/plugin-overview.md

 nx g @nx/storybook:configuration project-name
 ```

-If you are NOT using a framework-specific generator, in the field `storybook7UiFramework` you must choose one of the following Storybook frameworks:
+If you are NOT using a framework-specific generator, in the field `uiFramework` you must choose one of the following Storybook frameworks:

 - `@storybook/angular`
 - `@storybook/html-webpack5`